myslide/MIDIHost4RaspberryPi/Readme.md

+#About the MIDIHost4RaspberryPi Project
+As I added a modern Keyboard to my Synthesizers from the 90's, I realized the Gap between the MIDI interfaces: The standard MIDI interface contains a In and Out and sometimes a Through 5 pin DIN socket.
+The modern equipment contains a USB Connector or is "wired" by Bluetooth or (W)LAN.
+How to bring it together?
+A RaspberryPi is popular and is used already in these job.
+Unfortually, the RaspianOS - as all LINUX derivates, does not like a hard power off.
+The command "shutdown -h now" ensures, that the used storage devices will not end in memory corruption.
+I know 2 solutions: 1.
+Shut down the device in the correct manner->type in the shutdown command or
+2. set up the RaspbianOS to run in RAM only.
+This project uses version (1).
+Software updates are easy to manage via ssh.
+The MIDIHost4RaspberryPi should be able to work in headless mode.
+The shutdown is controlled by the clean-shutdown software in addition to the appropriate hardware.
+Both functions, power and Standard MIDI interface are put together in one Schema with the electronic parts, that I had available.
+The MIDIHost4RaspberryPi had to fit into a case of an cheap USB Hub.
+So I used a RaspberryPi Zwero W with extra WLAN antenna connection and an extra small PCB for the standad MIDI Interface and the power on/off switch facility.

 ## The Power facility
- The hardware is adapted from Pimorony ONOFFShim.
+ The hardware is adopted from the Pimorony ONOFFShim.
 Use the software according @https://github.com/pimoroni/clean-shutdown I used the available PMOSFET.
-The power cable should have low resistance to ensure 5 Volts at the PMOS source.
+The power cable should have low resistance to ensure 5 Volts at the PMOSFET source.

 ## The MIDI facility
 All that is needed for MIDI is a serial signal with the correct baudrate (31250 Bps).

 i.e. this works for Raspberry Pi Zero WH: https://youtu.be/RbdNczYovHQ
+#### The Hardware
+You can realize a MIDI Interface in many variants.
+I used the TTL Latch 74LS125, as one gate is required for the ONOffShim too.
+"MIDISchaltplan-Project.pdf" shows the schematic.

+Feel free to realize and customize all the electronic stuff to your needs and skills!

+#### The software configuration

 sudo raspi-config
 Interface Options->disable Serial login shell. enable serial Interface.